 technology.
 It works when done correctly.

 There are many real measurable business benefits.
-We talked
+We talked about a number

 of business benefits for putting your SEIM in place.
 Use those business